 Sitting just a short drive along the Lough Foyle coast from us is the pretty town of Moville.
-At its heart is the handsome Green, a large Victorian park on the seashore with bandstand, playgrounds, walking trails and coastal footpaths offering sweeping views across the lough to Co Londonderry opposite.
+At its heart is the handsome Green, a large Victorian park on the seashore with bandstand, playgrounds, walking trails and coastal footpaths offering sweeping views across the lough to Co.
+Derry opposite.

 Situated at the mouth of Lough Foyle, Greencastle has always been associated with the sea.
 The Maritime Museum is housed in the old Coastgaurd Station on the harbour, which is still home to one of the busiest fishing fleets in the country and the Lough Foyle Ferry to Magilligan.

 The outdoor museum shows what life was like in the 1840s through to the early 1900s.
-Enter restored turf houses, join a traditional Irish Wake, hideout in a Republican Safe House or the Orange Hall.
-Doagh Famine Museum is about 30 minutes drive near Ballyliffin.
+Enter restored turf houses, join a traditional Irish Wake, hide out in a Republican Safe House or visit the Orange Hall.
+Doagh Famine Museum is about 30 minutes drive from the hotel, near Ballyliffin.

 Grianán of Aileach